Note: This post contains affiliate links.

 Well, you have several options, but my favorite is converting that old drive into an external USB hard drive.
 All you need to do is purchase an external USB hard drive enclosure and plug your drive into it.
 It really is that simple!

-If you’re unsure about which interface type your drive has, feel free to contact me I’ll help you choose the right one.
-Simply send me a message containing the brand and model of either the hard drive itself or the computer it was removed from.
+Simply send me a message containing the brand and model of either the hard drive itself or the computer it was removed from and I’ll answer with a couple of suggestions.

 While your new external hard drive likely won’t be anywhere near as spacious as one you could buy off the shelf today, it will likely be plenty big enough to store a backup set or two.